yudnart/CSharper/README.md

 CSharper draws inspiration from several established projects in the .NET and functional programming communities:
 - [**MediatR**](https://github.com/jbogard/MediatR): A widely-used .NET library for in-process messaging and mediator patterns, inspiring
-CSharper’s Mediator component for decoupled request handling.
+CSharperâ€™s Mediator component for decoupled request handling.
 - [**CSharpFunctionalExtensions**](https://github.com/vkhorikov/CSharpFunctionalExtensions): A functional programming library for C#, influencing
-CSharper’s Functional extensions with monadic operations and result handling.
+CSharperâ€™s Functional extensions with monadic operations and result handling.
-- [**FluentResults**](https://github.com/altmann/FluentResults): A result-handling library that shaped CSharper’s Results module, emphasizing typed outcomes and error management.
+- [**FluentResults**](https://github.com/altmann/FluentResults): A result-handling library that shaped CSharperâ€™s Results module, emphasizing typed outcomes and error management.

-These projects provided valuable patterns and ideas, adapted to fit CSharper’s goals of simplicity and integration in .NET applications.
+These projects provided valuable patterns and ideas, adapted to fit CSharperâ€™s goals of simplicity and integration in .NET applications.

 ## Contributing